siredz/NORT/README.md

 Remember Always to keep an original and work off copies.

 The script works best with Pivot corrected Animation.
-You must purchase it for 0$L at marketplace and able to login to Secondlife to recieve this.
+You must have a Secondlife account.
+Able to purchase from SL marketplace and able to login to Secondlife to recieve this.

-There is a free static animation example. https://marketplace.secondlife.com/p/Pivot-Correct-Driver-Sit-Sample/3399214
+Free static animation example. https://marketplace.secondlife.com/p/Pivot-Correct-Driver-Sit-Sample/3399214

 Advance version.
 75$L (roughly $0.50).